An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

-In Fig.~\ref{fig:pars_z} we look at the variation with redshift in the sSFR estimates for the SMGs compared to the less-active field population.
-We observe a modest positive correlation between sSFR and redshift for the SMGs.
-As shown in Fig.~\ref{fig:pars_z}, we find no evolution of stellar mass with redshift for our SMG sample, thus this trend is set by the variation in the star-formation rate.
-We compare the SMGs to the distribution from our {\sc magphys} analysis of a $K$-band selected sample of galaxies in the UDS field, which we take to represent the ``main sequence''.
-For a consistent comparison we select field galaxies that have stellar masses above the 16$^{\rm th}$ percentile of the AS2UDS sample ($M_\ast \gtrsim$\,3.5\,$\times$\,10$^{10}$\,M$_\odot$).
-Fig.~\ref{fig:pars_z} demonstrates that field population has lower median sSFR values at all redshifts, but that the difference between two populations decreases with redshift and SMGs lie close to the ``main sequence'' at $z \gtrsim$\,3.5, at which point the number density of SMGs in our sample is declining rapidly (see also \citealt{2015dacunha}).
+We compare the SMGs to the distribution from our {\sc magphys} analysis of the $K$-band selected sample of galaxies in the UDS field, which we take to represent the ``main sequence'' (consistent with \citealt{2015tasca}).
+For a consistent comparison, we select field galaxies that have stellar masses above the 16$^{\rm th}$ percentile of the AS2UDS sample ($M_\ast \gtrsim$\,3.5\,$\times$\,10$^{10}$\,M$_\odot$).
+Fig.~\ref{fig:pars_z}c demonstrates that field population has lower median sSFR values at all redshifts, but the difference between two populations decreases with redshift and SMGs lie close to the evolved ``main sequence'' at $z \gtrsim$\,3.5, at which point the number density of SMGs in our sample is declining rapidly (see also \citealt{2015dacunha}).
 This suggests that the bulk of the SMG population we detect brighter than $S_{870}\sim$\,1\,mJy have specific star-formation rates which put them above the ``main sequence'' at their respective redshifts.
-Indeed, using the sources in our 16--84$^{\th}$ percentile range of $z$\,$=$\,1.8--3.4, we find that 82$\pm$4 per cent lie above the ``main sequence'' defined by the $K$-band selected sample, with 34$\pm$3 per cent lying more than a factor of four above it (the arbitrary definition of a ``starburst'').
+Indeed, using the sources in our 16--84$^{\th}$ percentile range of $z$\,$=$\,1.8--3.4, we find that 82\,$\pm$\,4 per cent lie above the ``main sequence'' defined by the $K$-band selected sample, with 34$\pm$3 per cent lying more than a factor of four above it (the arbitrary definition of a ``starburst'').